ktchung-p/ktchung-p.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D  in Physics, University of Waterloo, 2022
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Physics, San Francisco State University, 2017
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Physics, University of the Pacific, 2013

 Work experience
 ======